stacksantos/Responsive-JS-Nav/README.md

 ```
 <br>
 And NOW we're done.
 With that you have a convoluted way of building out a Nav if ever you decided it was something you just HAD to do...<br>
-Truth be told I only did it this way to see if I could.
-And I can... and also now you can.
 <br>
 <br>